 • Setting, atmosphere, and world-building

-After you’ve received your manuscript and editorial report, I offer a 1:1 feedback session of up to 60 minutes (phone or video, depending on your preference).
+After you’ve received your manuscript and editorial report, I offer a 1:1 phone or video meeting of up to one hour to answer any questions and help you plan your next steps for the revision process.

 Line Editing

-Line editing comes after the developmental editing stage.
-This stage is about polishing every sentence until it shines, ensuring consistency of fine details, and maximising effectiveness of word use, tone, and language to create a smooth and enjoyable reading experience whilst centring your unique author voice and style.
+Line editing comes after developmental editing.
+This stage is about polishing the writing at sentence level, ensuring consistency of fine details, and maximising effectiveness of word use, tone, and language to create a smooth and immersive narrative that will sweep readers along from beginning to end.

-I typically offer a combined line and copyedit, which provides greater flexibility and more detailed ‘polishing’ of your manuscript at sentence level, alongside the same in-depth attention to detail you’d expect from a traditional copyedit.
+I typically offer a combined line and copy edit.
+This provides greater flexibility and more detailed polishing at sentence level, alongside the same close focus on grammar, spelling, and consistency offered by a traditional copyedit.

-• Sentence structure and flow – ensuring the writing is smooth and polished in keeping with your narrative style.
-Examples of suggested changes may include things like removing tautologies, cutting or suggesting alternatives to frequently used words or phrases, editing redundant or extraneous adverbs, and tightening sentence structure.
+• Sentence structure and flow – ensuring the writing is smooth and polished whilst retaining your unique voice and style.
+Examples of editorial suggestions may include: cutting or changing frequently used words or phrases; removing extraneous adverbs, and tightening sentence structure.

-• Sentence-level slips in narrative perspective or tone
+• Subtle slips in narrative perspective or tone

 • Accuracy and consistency of spelling, grammar, and punctuation